HELEN OTWAY

 Bird Nerds Pop Up Gallery, Murwillumbah - Bird Nerds (Aug - Oct)

-Black Fig Gallery, Alstonville - Winter Season (August)
+Black Fig Gallery, Alstonville - Ways of Seeing (August)

 Brunswick Street Gallery, Fitzroy - Winter Light